 If you are unable to mobilize these efforts and encounter difficult feelings or panic, there are many local organizations and volunteer services that are willing to assist you:

 Got questions on how we can support your health and wellness goals?
-Call Workout.lk via 077 733 7430 for free recommendations and advice.
-You can also read our blog post titled Boosting Your Immunity During an Outbreak to learn more about activities that help take care of yourself better during this time.
+Call Workout.lk via 077 733 7430 for free recommendations and we will direct you to the best professionals.
+You can also read our blog post titled Boosting Your Immunity During an Outbreak or Food for Thought & Immunity to learn more about activities that help take care of yourself better during this time.

 Make sure to follow our Facebook page or Instagram as we are organizing many online virtual webinars during this period…